CIBC-Internal/python/Doc/library/os.rst

    Flags that can be used in *advice* in :func:`posix_fadvise` that specify the access pattern that is likely to be used.

-   Availability: Unix.
+   .. availability:: Unix.

    .. versionadded:: 3.3

-.. function:: pread(fd, buffersize, offset)
+.. function:: pread(fd, n, offset)

-   Read from a file descriptor, *fd*, at a position of *offset*.
-It will read up to *buffersize* number of bytes.
-The file offset remains unchanged.
+   Read at most *n* bytes from file descriptor *fd* at a position of *offset*, leaving the file offset unchanged.

+   Return a bytestring containing the bytes read.
+If the end of the file referred to by *fd* has been reached, an empty bytes object is returned.

-   Availability: Unix.
+   .. availability:: Unix.

    .. versionadded:: 3.3

+.. function:: preadv(fd, buffers, offset, flags=0)

+   Read from a file descriptor *fd* at a position of *offset* into mutable :term:`bytes-like objects <bytes-like object>` *buffers*, leaving the file offset unchanged.
+Transfer data into each buffer until it is full and then move on to the next buffer in the sequence to hold the rest of the data.

+   The flags argument contains a bitwise OR of zero or more of the following
+   flags:

+   - :data:`RWF_HIPRI`
+   - :data:`RWF_NOWAIT`

+   Return the total number of bytes actually read which can be less than the total capacity of all the objects.

+   The operating system may set a limit (:func:`sysconf` value ``'SC_IOV_MAX'``) on the number of buffers that can be used.

+   Combine the functionality of :func:`os.readv` and :func:`os.pread`.

+   .. availability:: Linux 2.6.30 and newer, FreeBSD 6.0 and newer,
+      OpenBSD 2.7 and newer.
+Using flags requires Linux 4.6 or newer.

+   .. versionadded:: 3.7

+.. data:: RWF_NOWAIT

+   Do not wait for data which is not immediately available.
+If this flag is specified, the system call will return instantly if it would have to read data from the backing storage or wait for a lock.

+   If some data was successfully read, it will return the number of bytes read.
+   If no bytes were read, it will return ``-1`` and set errno to :data:`errno.EAGAIN`.

+   .. availability:: Linux 4.14 and newer.

+   .. versionadded:: 3.7

+.. data:: RWF_HIPRI

+   High priority read/write.
+Allows block-based filesystems to use polling of the device, which provides lower latency, but may use additional resources.

+   Currently, on Linux, this feature is usable only on a file descriptor opened using the :data:`O_DIRECT` flag.

+   .. availability:: Linux 4.6 and newer.

+   .. versionadded:: 3.7

 .. function:: pwrite(fd, str, offset)

-   Write *bytestring* to a file descriptor, *fd*, from *offset*, leaving the file offset unchanged.
+   Write the bytestring in *str* to file descriptor *fd* at position of *offset*, leaving the file offset unchanged.

+   Return the number of bytes actually written.

-   Availability: Unix.
+   .. availability:: Unix.

    .. versionadded:: 3.3

+.. function:: pwritev(fd, buffers, offset, flags=0)

+   Write the *buffers* contents to file descriptor *fd* at a offset *offset*, leaving the file offset unchanged.  *buffers* must be a sequence of :term:`bytes-like objects <bytes-like object>`.
+Buffers are processed in array order.
+Entire contents of the first buffer is written before proceeding to the second, and so on.

+   The flags argument contains a bitwise OR of zero or more of the following
+   flags:

+   - :data:`RWF_DSYNC`
+   - :data:`RWF_SYNC`

+   Return the total number of bytes actually written.

+   The operating system may set a limit (:func:`sysconf` value ``'SC_IOV_MAX'``) on the number of buffers that can be used.

+   Combine the functionality of :func:`os.writev` and :func:`os.pwrite`.

+   .. availability:: Linux 2.6.30 and newer, FreeBSD 6.0 and newer,
+      OpenBSD 2.7 and newer.
+Using flags requires Linux 4.7 or newer.

+   .. versionadded:: 3.7

+.. data:: RWF_DSYNC

+   Provide a per-write equivalent of the :data:`O_DSYNC` ``open(2)`` flag.
+This flag effect applies only to the data range written by the system call.

+   .. availability:: Linux 4.7 and newer.

+   .. versionadded:: 3.7

+.. data:: RWF_SYNC

+   Provide a per-write equivalent of the :data:`O_SYNC` ``open(2)`` flag.
+This flag effect applies only to the data range written by the system call.

+   .. availability:: Linux 4.7 and newer.

+   .. versionadded:: 3.7

 .. function:: read(fd, n)

    Read at most *n* bytes from file descriptor *fd*.

    Return a bytestring containing the bytes read.
 If the end of the file referred to by *fd* has been reached, an empty bytes object is returned.

-   Availability: Unix, Windows.

    .. note::